Rediscovered After 80 Years: The De Winton’s Golden Mole

-“We were optimistic that we could detect De Winton’s golden mole if it was still in the environment by finding and sequencing its DNA,” explained Samantha Mynhardt, a conservation geneticist with the Endangered Wildlife Trust (EWT) and Stellenbosch University.
+“We were hopeful that by locating and sequencing the DNA of De Winton’s golden mole, we could identify it if it was still in the wild,” conservation geneticist Samantha Mynhardt of the Endangered Wildlife Trust (EWT) and Stellenbosch University said.

-The golden mole had only been known from a small region, making it challenging to distinguish from other golden mole species.
-After identifying fresh tracks, a specially trained sniffer dog was deployed to differentiate between common golden moles and the rarer De Winton’s.
-The dog’s lack of reaction to the tracks suggested the presence of the rare species.
+Due to its limited distribution, the golden mole was difficult to differentiate from other golden mole species.
+A specially trained sniffer dog was used to distinguish between common golden moles and the rarer De Winton’s after finding new tracks.
+The rare species’ presence was inferred by the dog’s lack of reactivity to the footprints.

-Interestingly, golden moles aren’t true moles.
-Despite their mole-like appearance, they are more closely related to otter shrews and tenrecs due to evolutionary convergence.
+Curiously, golden moles aren’t really moles.
+Because of evolutionary convergence, they are more closely related to otter shrews and tenrecs despite looking like moles.

 Leave a Reply